 - Grilled portobello mushrooms are great as a starter or light meal.

 So if you have never tried them before, give this grilled Garlic Scapes Recipe a try at your next BBQ party.
 You just might turn some garlic haters into garlic lovers.
 Grab them before it’s too late!

-- 2 tbsp olive oil ( I used butter flavoured)
+- 2 tablespoons olive oil ( I used butter flavoured)

-- 1/4 tsp black truffle salt (to garnish/optional)
+- ¼ teaspoons black truffle salt (to garnish/optional)

 To Prepare The Garlic Scapes:

 - Cut off dry ends and thick stalk ends (the bulb at the end).